Phallus hadriani: Description

 The immature fruiting bodies of P. hadriani in the egg stage have dimensions of 4 to 6 cm by 3 to 4 cm, and are colored rosy-pink to violet.
-They typically have rhizomorphs (aggregations of mycelium that resemble plant roots) at the base.
+They are typically submerged in the ground with rhizomorphs (aggregations of mycelium resembling plant roots) at the base.
 The eggs are enclosed in a tough covering and a gelatinous layer that breaks down as the stinkhorn emerges.
-Mature fruiting bodies, which may be 10 to 20 cm tall by 3 to 4 cm thick, have a white- or cream-colored hollow stipe that is spongy and honeycombed.
+Mature fruiting bodies may be 10 to 20 cm tall by 3 to 4 cm thick.
+The white- or cream-colored stipe is up to 3 cm wide, hollow, spongy and honeycombed.
 The head is reticulate, ridged and pitted, and covered with olive green glebal mass.
 The volva is cuplike, and typically retains its pink color although it may turn brownish with age.
 Fruit bodies are short-lived, typically lasting only one or two days.

 Although the odor of P. hadriani has been described by some authors as faint and pleasant or like violets, others describe the smell as fetid or putrid.
 The gleba is known to attract insects, including flies, bees, and beetles, some of which consume the spore-containing slime.
 It is thought that long-distance spore dispersal is facilitated by these insects, who may deposit in their feces intact spores that survive the passage through the digestive tract.

-The spores are cylindrical, smooth, and hyaline (translucent), with dimensions of 3–4 by 1–2 µm.
-The basidia (spore-bearing cells) are cylindrical, with dimensions of 20–25 by 3–4 µm.
+The spores are cylindrical, smooth, and hyaline (translucent), with dimensions of 3–4 by 1–2 μm.
+The basidia (spore-bearing cells) are cylindrical, with dimensions of 20–25 by 3–4 μm.
 They have eight sterigmata (slender extensions that attach to the spores), as well as a clamp at their base.